navidebra/IBM-Recommender/README.md

 4. [Content](#contents)

 ### Project Motivation
->This project is being done as a part of the Udacity Data Scientist Nanodegree Term 2 Project 3.
+>This project is being done as a part of the Udacity Data Scientist Nanodegree.
 It involves Rank based filtering, Collaborative filtering, and SVD models for recommendations.

 ### Libraries <a name="libraries"></a>